 Of course, sooner or later, your car does fail to turn on, or the brakes don’t want to work, or a whole litany of issues arises.
 Frequent problems with an old car are dangerous and expensive.

-Once the cost of repairs for the vehicle is even half the value of the car when you bought it, it’s too much.
-Your car has become a financial black hole, and it will only get worse with time.
+Once the cost of repairs for the vehicle was even half the car’s value when you buy it, it’s too much.
+Your vehicle has become a financial black hole, and it will only get worse with time.

 Before you know it, you’ll have spent so much money that you could have gotten a new car several times over.

 2 Your Car Has Basic Tech or None at All